Guikingone/SymfonyVue/chapter_I.md

 ```

 For the moment, not a single products has been persisted into the BDD but we already have our logic, nice things.
-For the moment, we have a routes who return all the products, good ide but how can we access her from Vue ?
+For the moment, we have a routes who return all the products, good idea but how can we access her from Vue ?
 Well, if you use Twig, you probably use something like this :

 ```twig